Occupy Texas State: Background and history

-The original intent of Occupy Texas State was to denounce the role that large corporations had in promulgating the financial crisis and to highlight the effects of the financial crisis on higher education.
+The original intent of Occupy Texas State was to denounce the role that large corporations had in promulgating the 2008 financial crisis and to highlight its effects on higher education.
 The protesters at Texas State University, as in other movements throughout the world, have described themselves as the "99 percent," a reflection of their belief that the financial system rewards the richest 1 percent at the expense of everyone else.
 The group was founded by Joshua Christopher Harvey (Joschua Beres), a US Air Force veteran, Leo Gomez Jr., Matthew Molnar, Laura Cowan and Max Anderson.

 The group's motto is "Student activism for higher education reform" and they plan to "implement change to improve the quality of education and reduce educational cost inequality for not only Texas State University students – but students across the state of Texas and the nation".
 They plan to highlight cuts to student grants and highlight the problems posed by the current student loan system.